Summer Conference Staff

 Position Responsibilities

-• Participate in summer employee conference training
+• Participate in summer employee program training

 • Fulfill on-call responsibilities as part of a scheduled rotation